 University of Mississippi students currently enrolled at the UM-DeSoto campus enjoy the same borrowing privileges and access to electronic resources as students currently enrolled at the main campus in Oxford.
-Search for nearly 2 million books, e-books, DVDs, music scores, government documents, and other print materials while also accessing over 250 online databases for all of your article needs at libraries.olemiss.edu.
+Search for books, e-books, movies, journal articles, music scores, government documents, and more!
+You have 24/7 access to our online databases filled with millions of articles and digital content through libraries.olemiss.edu.